 - Transfer Affairs Intern will coordinate events to engage the transfer community at UCLA.

 Come learn about the different ACM committees!

-Fill out the application form for up to 2 committees that you would like to intern for
+Fill out the application form for as many committees as you want!

 Submit your application by 11:59 pm